Psychological disorders

 Major Depressive Disorder Symptoms: And Treatment

-Introduction – Understanding Major Depressive Disorder Depression is more than sadness — it’s a deep, often invisible weight that can affect how a person thinks, feels, and lives.
-According to the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition), Major Depressive Disorder (MDD) is a serious mental health condition characterized by persistent sadness,
+Depression is more than sadness — it’s a deep, often invisible weight that can affect how a person thinks, feels, and lives.
+According to the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition), Major Depressive Disorder (MDD) is a serious mental health condition characterized by persistent sadness, loss of interest, and changes in

 Major Depressive Disorder Symptoms: And Treatment Read More »